 A press release from the Institute of Sustainability and Energy at Northwestern describes some of this NSF-CAREER project’s objectives.
-The first of three project field seasons took place in summer 2016, recovering Holocene sediment records at remote lakes south of Narsarsuaq.
+The first of three project field seasons took place in summer 2016, recovering Holocene sediment records at remote, medium- to high-elevation non-glacial lakes south of Narsarsuaq.
 A few field photos by Ph.D. student Everett Lasher are below.
 Thank you to NSF’s Division of Polar Programs for support of this research.

-Glacier loss and climate change in southwest Greenland: Long-term perspectives from lake sediments, Summer 2015
+Glacier loss and climate change in southwest Greenland, 2015

-This project, funded by the National Geographic Society, is investigating the history of (currently disappearing) alpine glaciers south of Nuuk, Greenland’s capitol.
+This project, funded by the National Geographic Society, investigates the history of (currently disappearing) alpine glaciers south of Nuuk, Greenland’s capitol.
 In summer 2015 we cored several glacier-fed and nonglacial lakes in the Tasiusarsuaq region.
-We will use these sedimentary records to reconstruct Holocene glacier fluctuations and changes in local climate.
+These sedimentary records are allowing us to reconstruct Holocene glacier fluctuations and to constrain corresponding changes in local climate.

 You can read more about this project (by Medill-educated journalist Bryce Gray) at National Geographic’s Explorers’ Journal.

 East Greenland field work: Scoresby Sund and Renland, 2011

 Field work in Scoresby Sund / Renland, August 2011.
 Collaboration with PIs from Dartmouth College, University of Cincinnati and University of Maine.

 Alaska Field Work: Adak Island and Katmai National Park, 2010

 West Greenland Field Work: Ilulissat Area Lakes and Kangerlussuaq Ice Margin, 2009